MarcoLurati/sonnenstube/README.md

 ---

-To connect to this repository, do the follow in the terminal:
+To connect to this repository, proceed as follow in the terminal:

 1) choose a place where to store the repository